-The ongoing charges figure is based on last year's expenses for the year ending 31 December 2020.
+The ongoing charges figure shown here is an estimate of the charges.
+The Fund's annual report for each financial year will include detail on the exact charges made.
 The figure excludes any performance fee and portfolio transaction costs, except in the case of an entry or exit charge paid by the Fund when buying or selling units in another fund.
 Ongoing charges may vary from year to year.